lvyin1122/2022-polyu-ecommerce/docs/02-Working-with-State.md

 export default Counter;
 ```

 Here, we want to make a counter that counts the number of clicks the button from user.

 The application should be working like this:

-1. Handle the click event from user
+1. Handle the click event when the user click the button
-2. Change the value of `number`
+2. Change the value of `count`
-3. Re-render the component to update the number displayed
+3. Re-render the button element to show the latest value of `count`

 The React-style way of doing these tasks is using the `useState` Hook.
 Let's take a look at the codes first: